Aider vs Claude Code

 |---|---|---|

 Bottom line on pricing: Aider is always cheaper because you choose your model and provider.
 You can run it for free with local models.
-Claude Code locks you into Anthropic's pricing, which is competitive but not the cheapest option for every use case.
+Claude Code locks you into Anthropic's pricing — competitive but not the cheapest option for every use case.

 Target Audience